harshkanth/Becdeg-docs/docs/whybecdeg.md

 ### Documenting with care

-This site itself—built using **MkDocs**—is an example of how even technical or professional documentation can be beautiful and human.
+This site itself—built using **MkDocs**, an example of how even technical or professional documentation can be beautiful and human.
 From UX writing to SOPs, I believe that every document should feel like it was written *for* someone, not just *at* them.

 ---